CleverTap/clevertap-expo-plugin/README.md

 Refer to the [CleverTap Expo plugin Change Log](/CHANGELOG.md).

 ## 🎬 Sample App
-To see a React Native Expo app running with the CleverTap SDK, check out our [sample app on GitHub](./CTExample/).
+To see a React Native Expo app running with the CleverTap SDK, check out our [sample app on GitHub](./ctDemoApp/).

+## 📝 Beta Feedback
+Since this plugin is in beta, we highly value your feedback to improve its stability and functionality.
+If you encounter any issues, have suggestions, or want to share your experience with the plugin, please:

+1. Submit detailed bug reports through GitHub Issues
+2. Include specific steps to reproduce any problems
+3. Share your environment details (Expo version, React Native version, device information)
+4. Suggest enhancements or features you'd like to see in future releases

+Your input is crucial for the success of this plugin and will help us prepare for the stable release.

 ## ⁉️ Help and Questions?